ghi-electronics/duelink-website/static/code/driver/gdl-cmcan-b-readme.txt

 - This test requires a programmed CAN.
 - Socket U of the programmed CAN to socket D of the DUT.
 - H to H, L to L.
+- A terminal jumper may be needed on DUT.

 If programmed CAN is not ready, use the script below to create one on any CAN (with installed driver):